Minimal enumeration of all possible total effects in a Markov equivalence class: Introduction

 However, there are two drawbacks to this approach.
 First, enumerating all DAGs in a Markov equivalence class (or a refinement thereof) is computationally prohibitive unless one has only a few variables.
 For example, the complete CPDAG of $p$ variables contains $p!$ DAGs; see also \citet{gillispie2002size,steinsky2013enumeration}.
 Second, the number of distinct possible effects can be much smaller than the size of the equivalence class.
 For example, the effect of $A$ on $Y$ is the same for the three DAGs listed in the second row of \cref{fig:example_IDA}(b).
 That being said, depending on the estimator applied to each DAG, one may obtain three estimates that only \emph{look} different in finite samples, which are in fact different estimators for the same possible effect.
 These statistical \emph{duplicates} are undesirable as it undermines the interpretability of the estimated set.
 Hence, to save computation time and to deliver causally informative estimates, one should instead enumerate all possible effects that are distinct, or in other words, \emph{minimally}.

-Recent works on this topic include the ``intervention calculus when the DAG is absent'' (IDA) algorithms and joint-IDA algorithms of \cite{maathuis2009estimating}, \cite{nandy2017estimating}, \cite{perkovic17}, and \cite{witte2020efficient}.
-Given an MPDAG $\g$, these methods enumerate a set of MPDAGs in which the total effect of $A$ on $Y$ is identified, by considering all orientation configurations of the edges connected to $A$.
+Recent works on this topic include the ``intervention calculus when the DAG is absent'' (IDA) algorithms and joint-IDA algorithms of \cite{maathuis2009estimating}, \cite{nandy2017estimating}, \cite{perkovic17}, \cite{witte2020efficient} and \citet{fang2020ida}.
+Given an MPDAG $\g$, these methods enumerate a set of MPDAGs in which the total effect of $A$ on $Y$ is identified, by considering all orientation configurations of the edges connected to $A$; see also \citet{liu2020collapsible} for a more efficient algorithm for a single treatment.
 However, this is often not minimal.
 For instance, to estimate the total effect of $A$ on $Y$ given MPDAG $\g$ in \cref{fig:example_IDA}(a), the IDA methods would enumerate four graphs listed in \cref{fig:example_IDA}(c) and thus report four estimates.
 But in fact, there are only three distinct total effects, which correspond to the MPDAGs listed in \cref{fig:example_IDA}(d).

 In this paper, we characterize the minimal additional edge orientations needed to identify a given total effect.
 Based on this characterization, we develop a recursive algorithm that outputs the minimal set of possible total effects along with the corresponding MPDAGs.
 Our results hold nonparametrically, that is, without assuming a particular type of data generating mechanism such as linearity.
 Furthermore, our results can be used in conjunction with recent developments on efficient effect estimators \citep{henckel,rotnitzky2019efficient,guo2020efficient} to produce a set of informative estimates.